1010todd/endless-sky-shipyard/README.md

 * Middle mouse button to drag
 * Home key to reset zoom and drag.
 * Configure hardpoint values on the left panel.
+* Right-Click on the right panel for quick copy-all.